wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 The Fogo Island archipelago, off the coast of Newfoundland, Canada, is home to approximately 300 woodland caribou.
-During routine fieldwork on May 30, 2017, we observed an unmarked adult male caribou swim between two small islands (Figure 1, see Figure 2 for location), a distance of at least 470 m which took ~9 minutes (~52 m per minute).
+During routine fieldwork on May 30, 2017, we observed an unmarked adult male caribou swim between two small islands (Figure 1 & 2), a distance of at least 470 m which took ~9 minutes (~52 m per minute).
 Residents of Fogo Island confirmed this phenomenon and have also reported regularly observing caribou swimming between islands.
-This observation prompted us to investigate whether swimming behaviour was common among GPS radio-collared caribou in the population (n = 29, for collaring details see, Peignier et al. 2019).
+This observation prompted us to investigate whether swimming behaviour was common among GPS radio-collared caribou in the population (n = 29, for collaring details see, Peignier et al.
+2019).
 We identified an individual’s swimming events as two consecutive GPS locations (2-hour relocation rates) on different islands.
-Northeastern Newfoundland typically experiences pack ice during winter and caribou are known locally to travel between islands by walking over the ice.
-We restricted our GPS data to the ice-free period of the year (April 1 to December 31) and identified 127 swimming events over three years (Figure 2).
+Newfoundland typically experiences pack ice in late winter and caribou ,may travel between islands by walking over the ice.
+To identify swimming events, we restricted our dataset between April 1 and December 31 and identified 127 swimming events over three years (Figure 2).
+Given the prevalence of swimming in this population, we discuss the causes and consequences of this behaviour and propose future areas of research.

 In total, 12 of 29 collared female caribou swam between islands in the Fogo Island archipelago.
 Of the caribou that swam, caribou swam on